Carole Smith's Biography

 Carole Smith has served as superintendent of Portland Public Schools since October 2007.
 PPS, with more than 48,000 students, is the largest school district in the Pacific Northwest.

-As superintendent, Smith has led efforts to support more effective teaching in PPS classrooms and build stronger partnerships with higher education, community organizations, and other public and private partners.
+As one of the district’s longest serving superintendents, Smith has led efforts to support more effective teaching in PPS classrooms and build stronger partnerships with higher education, community organizations, and other public and private partners.

 She led a successful facility planning and community engagement process that resulted in Portland voters approving an eight-year, $482 million school construction bond in November 2012, with 66 percent support.